AnshDesai/billboard-ai/README.md

 # BillboardAI
-A Serverless AI bill board branding assistant for your product.
+A Serverless Billboard branding AI assistant for any product.